RSS

 “This room will not fit my dining set”.
 Said a home buyer.

-There is no dining room; where will I put my dining table, hutches, trays, Uncle Bob’s ashes, my great-grandmother’s serving set?
+There is no dining room; where will I put my dining table, hutches, trays, Uncle Bob’s ashes, and my great-grandmother’s serving set?
 Said a buyer.

 My extended-cab double-wheel base pickup will not fit in the garage, as a 141-pound weakling male stated as he huffed and puffed to climb into the monster.